KG-9991/SEC_10-K_Fillings_Analysis/README.md

     https://sec10-k-fillings-analysis-kg.streamlit.app/

     to access the web-app.
-Also, do note that the web-app might take few seconds (30-40 sec) of delay when loading up for the first time.
-Also, the computations on web-app takes more time as compared to local because of the constraints of the server.
+Also, do note that the web-app might take few seconds (30-40 sec) of delay when loading up for the first time. **Also, the computations on web-app takes more time as compared to local because of the constraints of the server**.
 This web- app might face issues while loading up since its using a free service and has constraints on memory usage and timeout.
 Hence, a recording of the app has also been attached in the repo.

     2. When running from terminal (on local), please execute command (where the project folder is located) - streamlit run app.py